-Florida is once again placing a price on Burmese pythons: the Florida Python Challenge 2026 will offer a grand prize of $10,000 to the participant who captures the most of these invasive snakes in the Everglades between July 10 and 19.
+Florida is putting a price on Burmese pythons again: the Florida Python Challenge 2026 will offer a grand prize of $10,000 to the participant who captures the most of these invasive snakes in the Everglades from July 10 to 19.
 Registration is already open.

-The event, organized by the Florida Fish and Wildlife Commission (FWC) and the South Florida Water Management District (SFWMD), will distribute a total prize pool exceeding 25,000 dollars in three categories: professional, novice, and military.
+The event, organized by the Florida Fish and Wildlife Conservation Commission (FWC) and the South Florida Water Management District (SFWMD), will distribute a total prize pool of over $25,000 in three categories: professional, novice, and military.

-In each category, $2,500 will be awarded to the one who catches the most pythons, $1,500 to the runner-up, and $1,000 to the one who catches the longest snake.
+In each category, $2,500 will be awarded to the one who captures the most pythons, $1,500 to the runner-up, and $1,000 to the person who catches the longest snake.

-The grand prize of $10,000 is awarded to the participant with the most catches in total, regardless of category.
+The grand prize of $10,000 is awarded to the participant with the most total captures, regardless of the category.

-The registration fee is 25 non-refundable dollars, and participants must complete a mandatory online training before competing.
+The registration fee is 25 non-refundable dollars, and participants must complete mandatory online training before competing.

-In the event of a tie in the number of points, the tie will be broken by the total accumulated length.
+In case of a tie in the number of points, the tiebreaker is based on the total accumulated length.

-The 2025 edition of the challenge brought together 934 participants from 30 states in the United States and Canada, who captured 294 pythons in ten days.
+The 2025 edition of the challenge gathered 934 participants from 30 states in the United States and Canada, who captured 294 pythons in ten days.

 The grand prize went to Taylor Stanberry, with 60 snakes.